Here Are the 5 Best Neighborhoods in Portland, Oregon

 Besides the best restaurants in Portland, you are probably curious to find out more about the cost of living in Portland, since that will have a significant impact on your choice of neighborhood.
 The population here has been growing fast over the past few years, and the cost of everyday life has kept up.
 Although the cost of living index is higher than the national average, it still depends on where you want to settle, if you are relocating alone, etc. Relocating to the suburbs is more affordable everywhere, and Beervana is not an exception.

-So when planning your moving budget, make sure to compare prices in different areas.
+So when planning your moving budget, make sure to compare prices in different areas and check out some moving tips on how to reduce costs when moving and avoid common moving mistakes.
 Downtown isn’t always the greatest solution for everyone, regardless of how popular it is.
 Generally speaking, what’s great for one person doesn’t have to be so great for others.
 Moving into a smaller home or compromising on location is not for everyone.
 Therefore, there are many great areas to live in Portland, Oregon, but it is up to you to determine where it feels like home.
 Let’s take a look at a couple of our picks and see which place has what it takes to become your future home.

 Pearl District, an Up-and-Coming Neighborhood